In-text citations can be presented in two formats:

 The new institutionalism in organisation theory and sociology comprises a rejection of rational-actor models, and interest in institutions as independent variables, a turn towards cognitive and cultural explanations, and an interest in properties of supra individual units of analysis that cannot be reduced to aggregations or direct consequences of individuals' attributes or motives.
 (DiMaggio & Powell 1991, p.
 8)

-See also the following Academic Skills quick guide:
+Academic Skills quick guide:

 Using direct quotes as evidence